IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 * **0xfd** is the value to be written, and
 * the **m** signifier tells avrdude to write the literal, 8-bit (one byte) value as given, 0xfd.

-Writing the value 0xfd here will configure the Brown-Out Detector to reset the ATmega328 whenever the supply voltage falls much below 2.9 volts.
+Writing the value 0xfd here configures the Brown-Out Detector to reset the ATmega328 whenever the supply voltage falls much below 2.9 volts.

 <blockquote>
 /Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude &#8209;C/Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf &#8209;v &#8209;pm328 &#8209;cstk500v1 &#8209;P/dev/cu.usbmodem14101 &#8209;b19200 &#8209;U efuse:w:0xfd:m
 </blockquote>

-If you do *not* want the Brown-Out Detector to trigger any resets on your ATmega328, then disable it by writing the extended fuse to 0xff instead.
+If for some reason you do *not* want the Brown-Out Detector (BOD) to trigger any resets on your ATmega328, then disable it by writing the extended fuse to 0xff instead.
+However, don't do that.
+On an Arduino running at 16 MHz, you probably do want to keep the BOD working for you as a safeguard against problems due to insufficient voltage.
 [Footnote #2](#footnote-2)

 Next, write the "high" fuse byte.